LotusiaStewardship/lotus-lib/docs/SIGHASH_LOTUS/SIGHASH_LOTUS_EXAMPLES.md

 # SIGHASH_LOTUS Usage Examples

-Complete examples demonstrating how to use SIGHASH_LOTUS in lotus-lib.
+Complete examples demonstrating how to use SIGHASH_LOTUS in lotus-sdk.

 ---